ninhnguyen01/ninhnguyen01/README.md

   <h3>Website: judo1882.pages.dev</h3>
   <h3><b>Judo is a Japanese martial art known for Nage-Waza (throwing techniques).
 It is a form of jacket wrestling.
 Judo consist of 2/3 Tachi-Waza (stand-up) and 1/3 Ne-Waza (ground).
 Judo evolved from Japan's ancient martial arts, and its fundamental spirit is expressed by the phrase, "Rei ni hajimari, rei ni owaru" (Beginning and ending with a bow of respect).
   </b></h3>
+  <h3>American Tip Culture vs The World Example</h3>
+  <p>Tipping.
+Tipping is unnecessary in Japanese restaurants, taxis, barbershops, hotels, and everywhere else.
+The American notion of directly offering money as a reward for good service is at odds with the relationship that most Japanese think should exist between a guest and an employee whose job is service.</p>
 </body>

 <!---